Director's report

-A directors' report is a document produced by the board of directors under the requirements of UK company law, which details the state of the company and its compliance with a set of financial, accounting and corporate social responsibility standards.
+A directors' report is a document produced by the board of directors, which details the state of the company and its compliance with a set of financial, accounting and corporate social responsibility standards.
+It is usually produced annually and must be disclosed to the public.
+They are required by law or regulation in a number of countries, this includes the United Kingdom, the European Union, Australia and New Zealand.
+They have become more important since the start of the environmental, social, and governance (ESG) movement in investing.
+In the United Kingdom, the production of the directors report is a requirement of UK company law.

-Purpose
+History

 The requirement for directors' reports arose out of a general move for greater transparency in corporate governance.
 It is useful for shareholders to find out issues such as whether the company has good finances, whether the market has potential, and whether the business has the structural capacity to expand into new opportunities.
 In order for shareholders to make informed decisions when casting their votes at annual or other meetings, the Directors' Report provides part of that essential minimum standard of information.
 It is complemented by the Director's Remuneration Report and the Company Accounts.
 Much of the Directors' Report requirements are basic harmonised standards in all European companies, through the Accounts Modernisation Directive, but the UK chose to go further in the interests of greater transparency and accountability.

 Directors' reports must be disclosed to the public, and so also serve as an important source of public information, as a form of social accounting.
-Following its introduction, the reports (under various names) had a bumpy history.
+Following its introduction in the United Kingdom, the reports (under various names) had a bumpy history.
 As previously named, the Operating and Financial Review was said by Gordon Brown to be unnecessary ‘goldplating’ of EU regulations.
 Brown initially proposed scrapping it, stating it was important to place ‘trust in the responsible company’.
 He was widely criticised by charities, social foundations and environmental groups, leading the government to backtrack on its plan for scrappage.
 The present requirements are found in the Companies Act 2006.
 As well as social accounting these reports are used for credit-checking uses, to assess investor-worthiness and to gain background information on an individual.